 Other fibers have a much less compacted cell structure allowing more oxygen to each strand, thus causing it to be more flammable.
 But wool has a more compacted, tangled structure, especially when it’s been carded and woven.
 This means far less oxygen can flow between the molecules and it’s much more difficult to ignite a flame in such an environment.

 When wool does manage to ignite and catch on fire, it swells and thanks to that, it can self-extinguish.
 This also prevents excessive smoking.
-But, yes, it does produce some smoke and gas when it burns, however, it doesn’t release a large amount of smoke and harmful chemical gasses that synthetic fabrics give off when they burn.
+Yes, it does produce some smoke and gas when it burns; however, synthetic fabrics don’t release a large amount of smoke and harmful chemical gasses when they burn.

 Yes, a mattress made with wool batting can be declared naturally flame-resistant and pass flame test requirements to prove a mattress’ fire safety.
 Many factors affect a mattress’s ability to pass this test, including the zipper, the cotton elements and other materials in the mattress, and the manufacturing of the wool itself.